 An outsider status is something that is continuously grappled with, a position that is uncertainly inhabited.
-On the one hand, being outside of the mainstream is the inevitable consequence of being gay, however, on the other, being outside and feeling removed is also an important position for participants to think about their therapist identity
+On the one hand, being outside of the mainstream is the inevitable consequence of being gay, however, on the other, being outside and feeling removed is also an important position for participants to think about their therapist identity, embodied here in Mark’s thinking:

+You know, being gay, perhaps it did in some way inform my decision…you know the cliché…it informed my decision to “help people” (Mark).